 Our climate has changed drastically over the past century, and 97% of climate scientists agree that human activities are the main root causes of this issue.

-On a more positive note, people are starting to become aware of the impact we have on the environment and the conversation on how we can change our behavior in order to minimize our ecological footprint keeps on growing.
+On a more positive note, people are starting to become aware of the impact we have on the environment, and the conversation on how we can change our behavior to minimize our ecological footprint keeps on growing.

 One way we can do that is by altering the way we shop for clothes.
 Most of us have gotten used to shopping at fast fashion stores.

-If you did, you may not even be aware of the damage the industry causes, and so you never gave a second thought to the places where you buy your clothes.
+If you did, you may not even be aware of the damage the industry causes, and so you never give a second thought to the places where you buy your clothes.

 We get it, but we want to change your mindset with this article.
 Keep reading and find out why you should make the switch from fast to slow fashion.

 What’s the Problem with Fast Fashion?